-Resources awarded under this IFB will primarily be located and dispatched through the Northern Rockies Geographic Area.
-Vendor homebase to be negotiated with State personnel after Agreement award.
-The homebase is the physical address provided by the Vendor where the crew personnel and equipment must be located during the MAP.
-Vendor must be located in the State of Montana and within 100 miles of their home dispatch center during their MAP.
+Resources awarded under this IFB will primarily be located and dispatched throughout the Northern Rockies Geographic Area.
+Contractor homebase will be negotiated with State personnel after Agreement award.
+The homebase is the physical address provided by the Contractor where the crew personnel and equipment must be located during the MAP.
+Contractor must be located in the State of Montana and within 100 miles of a home dispatch center during their MAP.

 The State maintains interagency and cooperative agreements with Federal and State Agencies and private landholders.
-There may be times when the Vendor is ordered to incidents outside the State of Montana.
+There may be times when the Contractor is ordered to incidents outside the State of Montana.